Piedmont is world famous for its skiing. The best of Italy's ski resorts are to be found here.

 Turin was, for good reason, the host city for the 2006 Winter Olympics – the city lies within 30 kilometers of some the best of these resorts.

 To get from Turin to the ski resort I would suggest you hire a car.
-I have always found it to be cheaper to rent the car before you leave rather than at the airport on arrival - try these guys for good deals.
+I have always found it cheaper to rent the car before you leave rather than at the airport on arrival - try these guys for good deals.

 In Turin and the rest of Piedmont skiing is THE most popular sport – after football (soccer) of course.
 Most people head out to the slopes at the first opportunity.